List of The Hunger Games characters: Plutarch Heavensbee

-Plutarch Heavensbee is the new Head Gamemaker following the death of Seneca Crane.
+Plutarch Heavensbee becomes Head Gamemaker following the death of Seneca Crane.
 He is actually the judge who falls into the punch bowl when Katniss shoots the apple out of a pig's mouth during her scoring in the first book, but Katniss does not formally meet him until the Victory Tour celebration in the second book.
 He is later shown to be the leader of the rebel movement in the Districts and is the mastermind behind the plan to break the tributes out of the arena in Catching Fire.
 He tries to give Katniss hints about the nature of the arena for the Quarter Quell, but Katniss does not pick up on it until much later.
 In Mockingjay he has become a "rebel filmmaker", and helps create propaganda featuring Katniss as the Mockingjay for District 13's war against the Capitol.
 He is elected Secretary of Communications after the war ends.

 Plutarch appears in Sunrise on the Reaping as a young cameraman covering the 50th Hunger Games.
 Plutarch offers Haymitch advice about the arena and reveals his involvement in a rebel movement made up of several victors and tributes, some of whom would later be involved in the rebellion in Catching Fire and Mockingjay.
 Haymitch wonders several times if Plutarch can really be trusted, particularly because he comes out of the failed rebellion fairly well off compared to everyone else.
 Plutarch tells Haymitch that while their efforts failed, they need someone like him who is luckier and with better timing in the future to succeed, although it may not be in their lifetime.
 Plutarch speaks of building an army or better yet finding one to that end.
 When Haymitch accuses Plutarch of exploiting the games for his benefit, Plutarch states that he's no one's idea of a hero, but he's still in the game.
 He is related to Hilarius Heavensbee, a mentor in the 10th Hunger Games.

 Seneca Crane

 Seneca Crane is the Head Gamemaker during the 74th Hunger Games.
-The bait-and-switch tactic of proclaiming two tributes could win if they came from the same district was his idea, and so when it came back to bite the Capitol in the end, Crane was held responsible for the embarrassment.
+The bait-and-switch tactic of proclaiming two tributes could win if they came from the same district was his idea, so when it came back to bite the Capitol in the end, Crane was held responsible for the embarrassment.
 Near the beginning of the Catching Fire book, Snow tells Katniss that he had him executed for letting both her and Peeta live.
 At the end of the first Hunger Games film, Crane is shown being escorted by Capitol guards and locked in a room containing poisonous nightlock berries to consume.
 In both the Catching Fire book and film, Katniss hangs a dummy with the words "Seneca Crane" on it before the judges when her skills test is performed, shocking the judges greatly.